cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 ~~~
 {: .language-cpp}

 Compile and run `Analysis.C` by running the following lines in your ROOT-terminal.
-As a result you get a new ROOT-file with both the old and the new values.

 ~~~
 .L RochesterCorrections/Test/Analysis.C+